 Women may never touch a monk or his robes.
 Even hugs from a monk's own mother are off limits while he is in monkhood.
 Touching a monk on accident (e.g., brushing against the robes in a crowded place) requires the monk to perform a lengthy cleansing process, assuming he acknowledges the contact.

 If you must hand a monk something (e.g., money while paying for a trinket), put the object down and allow the monk to pick it up.
 Put the money on the counter rather than handing it over.
 Use your right hand.

 Giving Donations in Thai Temples

-Pretty much every temple in Thailand has one or more metal donation boxes.
+Pretty much every temple in Thailand has one or more metal donation box.
 Donations are neither required nor expected.
 No one will shame you for not donating.
-But if you took photos and enjoyed your visit, why not drop 10-20 baht in the box on the way out?
+But if you took photos and enjoyed your visit, why not drop 10–20 baht in the box on the way out?

 Some Thai temples, particularly in Chiang Mai, have scheduled "Monk Chat" times when tourists are allowed to meet with English-speaking monks for free.
 You can ask questions about Buddhism or what it's like to live in a temple.

 Don't worry, the monks won't try to convert you to Buddhism on the spot.
 The experience can be cultural and memorable, particularly if you ask some questions.
 Curiosity is welcomed.

 If you sit in a group to talk to the monk, never sit higher than him.
 Try to sit with your feet beneath of you to show proper respect.
 Allow the monk to finish talking before you interrupt with a question or comment.